 Alexander Technique

 Improve your posture in order to improve your general health, well-being and with-it-ness.
-Oxford's centre is in Headington; info on AT in Oxfordshire can be found here; and the UK society is a good source of info for beginners/nationwide.
-Tel.
-Stephen Cooper: 01865 765511.
+Kevin Wooding teaches the technique at his home studio in Jericho, Yoana Browning is based in Headington, Azize Stirling teaches in the south of the city, Eva Gronbech is also in OX4, and Patricia White can be found on the Banbury Road.
+The UK society is a good source of info for beginners/nationwide.

 Applied Kinesiology

 A system of diagnosis and treatment using muscle testing as functional neurological evaluation relating to structural, chemical (food intolerance, allergy etc.) and psychological dysfunction.
 Contact Clive Lindley-Jones B.Ed.
 D.O.
 M.R.O.
-Registered Osteopath, member of the International College of Applied Kinesiology, 17 Warwick Street, Oxford, tel 01865 243351.
+Registered Osteopath, member of the International College of Applied Kinesiology, at Helix House.

 Bach Flower Remedies

 A simple and natural method of establishing equilibrium and harmony by means of wild flower extracts.
-General information from: The Bach Centre, Mount Vernon, Sotwell, Wallingford, Oxon OX0 0PZ (SAE please).
-Tel 01491 834678.
+General information from: The Bach Centre website, where you can also find a practitioner, and book a visit to see the beautiful cottage near Wallingford where Dr. Edward Bach lived and worked.

 Chiropody / Podiatry (foot care)